FinnWoelm/Rollin-with-Ruby/README.md

-Rollin-with-Ruby
+Rollin' with Ruby
 ================

-My first Ruby on Rails project
+My first Ruby on Rails project.
+I hope you like it :)